How to Sleep with UTI Discomfort?

 Instead, focus on drinking plenty of fluids throughout the day to help flush out bacteria and promote healing.
 Water is always a good choice, but you can also try cranberry juice or herbal tea.
 Just be sure to avoid any beverages that might make your symptoms worse.

-Drink plenty of water
+Drink Plenty of Water

 Drink plenty of water.
 This helps in two ways.
-First, it will cause you to urinate more often and help flush out the bacteria that is causing the infection.
+First, it will cause you to urinate more often and help flush out the bacteria that are causing the infection.
 Secondly, it will reduce the concentration of your urine and make it more diluted which may help relieve pain.

 Some people also like to drink cranberry juice for UTIs.
 Be cautious because the juice has a lot of sugar in it.
 Make sure to avoid drinks with alcohol, caffeine, citrus, or carbonation.
 These may irritate the bladder more.